unadlib/coaction/README.md

 pnpm add @coaction/react
 ```

-If you want to use the core library without any framework, you can install it via npm, yarn, or pnpm.
+If you want to use the core library without any framework, you can install `coaction` via npm, yarn, or pnpm.

 ```bash
 npm install coaction